Clean Out Your Fridge the Simple Way — 6 Easy Steps

 Choose a day before your regular grocery trip—this way your fridge is naturally a bit emptier.
 Set a timer for 30–45 minutes so the task doesn’t take over your whole day.

-2. Empty It Out
+2. Take Everything Out

 Take everything out.
 Yes, everything.
 Use a cooler or insulated bag if anything needs to stay cold for a bit.
 Group items by type (dairy, condiments, produce) as you remove them to make it easier when you put things back.